top of page

 2. All designs are mobile-friendly, providing a seamless experience on various devices.

-How can Severn Trent (ST) use our website and digital campaigns to engage minority groups and create an attitude and behavioural change regarding looking after sewers?
+How can Severn Trent (ST) use our website and digital campaigns to engage minority groups and create an attitudinal and behavioural change when looking after sewers?

-Allowing non-native English speakers to actively participate and have a better experience when navigating the site.
+This allows non-native English speakers to participate actively and have a better experience when navigating the site.

 1. Provide clear guidelines on the correct way to dispose of waste, highlighting what is not permitted to be flushed or dumped down drains.